bgopi23/tp/docs/UserGuide.md

 **1. Restrict the number of weight entries per day**

-Having multiple weight entries within a day distorts the weight-tracking graph while providing no additional value.
+Since the variance of a client's weight values in a day is negligible, we can restrict the number of weight entries per day to 1.
+Having multiple weight entries within a day also distorts the weight-tracking graph.